Ziang-Lu/Coursera-Algorithms/4-Shortest Paths Revisit, NP-Complete Problems and What To Do About Them/1-Shortest Paths Revisit/Shortest Paths Revisit.md

 => $P(s, v, i)$ is the minimum among the above (1 + in-degree(v)) candidates.

-*(Assume the input graph doesn't have negative cycles, then for each path, removing cycles only makes the total length go down, so each shortest path must not contain cycles; therefore, each shortest path has at most ($n$ - 1) edges.)*
+*(Assume the input graph doesn't have negative cycles reachable from $s$, then for each path, removing cycles only makes the total length go down, so each shortest path must not contain cycles; therefore, each shortest path has at most ($n$ - 1) edges.)*

 *=> $i$ can be restricted to be $\le (n-1)$, i.e., $i$ = {1, 2, …, $n$ - 1}.*